Leonard-The-Wise/OpenSceneGraph/src/osgPlugins/osgjs/Readme.md

 - Also, I did notice that Sketchfab Ripper (at least V 1.18) is downloading broken textures, so included on this package is a Tampermonkey script to download Sketchfab textures (tampermonkey extension for Chrome avaliable [here](https://chromewebstore.google.com/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo?hl=pt-BR).
 In this script, model exportation is disabled, since it is intended to work with the original .osgjs, not a .obj file (that doesn't support rigging and animations).
 So use it to grab textures and place either on `textures` folder or directly into your model's folder.

-If some texture is missing from the model, it may be because of same texture names for different objects.
-So, I also added another version of the script that download "duplicate" textures.
-All duplicate textures are followed by a number at the end of file.
-Just open them to certify if it is duplicated or a unique one and rename it according to what materialInfo.txt provides for that model part (mesh).
+This script may download "duplicate" textures.
+But they are not actually duplicate.
+This happens because Sketchfab separate some texture channels (like Alpha Opacity of Albedo) on a different texture with the same name.
+So, all "duplicate" textures are followed by a number at the end of file.
+Just open them to certify which part of the texture that channel is and adjust the texture on a painting software (like Gimp or Photoshop) accordingly.

 The plugin will detect any missing texture files if materialInfo.txt is avaliable and inform you.
+Notice however that material processing is experimental.
+Sketchfab uses a custom material system that is for now impossible to replicate in FBX format (duue to FBX SDK not supporting PBR based materials).
+So Material importing may work for just a few models, but at least some textures may be placed on a right channel and it is the easiest part to fix.
+Check your UVs though.
+Many models require `-O FlipUVs` to export correctly.

+Also, normals and tangent data are being reconstructed on the fly, since for now the plugin can't decode the originals.

 2. Usage